 The La Sportiva Nucleo is a burly model made for variable conditions and long days on rugged trails.
 The boots are substantial with their leather construction and solid soles.
 Though they are higher than most boots regarding ankle shaft height, they still feel relatively light on foot.
 The Nucleo's are a modern adaptation of the classic leather hiking boot of day's past, and provide the same comfort and protection as this contender did, while having a light feel and modern design.

 This model is designed specifically with support in mind.
 The boots really feel good when they are on like your foot is being supported and held in place.
 This is partially due to their nubuck leather uppers that mold nicely to the foot after just a few days on the trail.
 Both the heel and the support underfoot are substantial, features that keep the foot held in place, while still allowing for flex and movement with your stride.
-The Lowa Renegade GTX are similar in that they are burly in construction and support, but still allow for movement.
-Both of these boots, along with the Hoka One One Tor Ultra provide ample ankle support due to their extra tall heel height.
+The boots provide ample ankle support due to their extra tall heel height.
 This is important if you are prone to rolling your ankles.

-Just as these boots are incredibly water resistant, they are also very durable.
+Just as these boots are incredibly water-resistant, they are also very durable.
 La Sportiva certainly seems to know how to make a boot that lasts, and the Nucleo is no exception.
 The nubuck leather that makes up most of the boot's uppers is durable, and the seams between the leather, the Gore-Tex membranes, and the soles showed no signs of weakness during our testing period.
-Much like the Lowa Renegade GTX, the Nucleo's are expensive but built to last.
-In this way, both boots, as well as the OBoz Bridger and to some extent the Hoka One One Tor Ultras, are a long-term investment.

-With a price tag of $200 online, the Nucleos are a financial investment.
-Like most other boots in this price range, think the Hoka One One Tor Ultras or the Lowa Renegade GTX Mid, the Nucleos are a high-quality piece of gear.
+With a hefty price tag, the Nucleos are a financial investment.
+Like most other boots in this price range, the Nucleos are a high-quality piece of gear.
 All of these boots that are at the upper end of the price range are a step above the rest regarding durability, construction, and overall support.
-The Nucleo' are $30 less than both the Hokas and the Renegades, and in our minds, offer a little less.
-They are not as comfortable as the Hoka, nor as versatile as the Renegade, but for the price, they are a very well made boot that will last a long time.

 Overall, the La Sportiva Nucleos is a great boot.
 They are durable, water-resistant, and supportive.
 The high ankle shaft height provides protection and stability, but the boots remain flexible enough to allow for lots of foot movement while walking.
 This gives the boots an overall light feel, even though they are on the heavier side on the scale.
 In terms of comfort, the boots are super comfortable, if they fit your feet properly, they are fairly specific in their design, and if your foot doesn't fit this mold the boots will be uncomfortable.
 This, as well as their lack of breathability, are the Nucleos two downsides.
 Otherwise, these are a great boot for the price and will last a long time on the trail.